transloadit/uppy/website/src/_template/contributing.md

 ### Local previews

 1. `npm install`
-2. `npm run bootstrap`
-3. `cd website && npm install && cd ..`
-4. `npm start`
+2. `npm start`
-5. Go to http://localhost:4000.
+3. Go to http://localhost:4000.
 Your changes in `/website` and `/packages/@uppy` will be watched, your browser will refresh as files change.

 Then, to work on, for instance, the XHRUpload example, you would edit the following files: